 In particular, the Yucatan has a wealth of Mayan sites to visit.

-Together with my husband, we travelled extensively around this region of Mexico, visiting many of these incredible sites along the way — our favourites being Coba, Tulum, and Chichen-Itza.
+Together with my husband, we traveled extensively around this region of Mexico, visiting many of these incredible sites along the way — our favorites being Coba, Tulum, and Chichen-Itza.

 But, there are many more Mayan ruins in Mexico and other ancient archaeological sites to discover.

 The Tulum ruins have a spectacular and incredibly photogenic cliff-top setting overlooking the turquoise waters of the Caribbean Sea.